jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-construct-drafts.md

 `<< nice formulation >>`

-Also executes, when its parent command executes,
+A nested command also executes, when its parent command executes,

 `<< details >>`